-- Where Respondent has previously participated in a treatment or monitoring program requiring testing, the bBoard or its designee may consider that prior testing record in applying the three-tier testing frequency schedule described above: - Where the basis for probation or discipline is a single incident or conviction involving alcohol or drugs, or two incidents or convictions involving alcohol or drugs that were at least seven (7) years apart, that did not occur at work or on the way to or from work, the bBoard or its designee may skip the first-year testing frequency requirement(s); - Where Respondent is not employed in any health care field, frequency of testing may be reduced to a minimum of twelve (12) tests per year.
-If Respondent wishes to thereafter return to employment in a health care field, Respondent shall be required to test at least once a week for a period of sixty (60) days before commencing such employment, and shall thereafter be required to test at least once a week for a full year, before [he/she]Respondent may be reduced to a testing frequency of at least thirty-six (36) tests per year, and so forth; - Respondent's testing requirement may be suspended during any period of tolling of the period of probation; - Where Respondent has a demonstrated period of sobriety and/or non-use, the bBoard or its designee may reduce the testing frequency to no less than twentyfour (24) tests per year.

-Where Respondent is a practicing licensee, if Respondent receives a minimum of 50% supervision per day by a supervisor licensed by the Board, the Board or its designee may reduce testing frequency to a minimum of 24 times per year.
+- Where Respondent has previously participated in a treatment or monitoring program requiring testing, the Board or its designee may consider that prior testing record in applying the three-tier testing frequency schedule described above; - Where the basis for probation or discipline is a single incident or conviction involving alcohol or drugs, or two incidents or convictions involving alcohol or drugs that were at least seven (7) years apart, that did not occur at work or on the way to or from work, the Board or its designee may skip the first-year testing frequency requirement(s); - Where Respondent is not employed in any health care field, frequency of testing may be reduced to a minimum of twelve (12) tests per year.
+If Respondent wishes to thereafter return to employment in a health care field, Respondent shall be required to test at least once a week for a period of sixty (60) days before commencing such employment, and shall thereafter be required to test at least once a week for a state be required to test at least once a state once a week for a full year, before Respondent may be reduced to a testing frequency of at least thirty-six (36) tests per year, and so forth; - Respondent's testing requirement may be suspended during any period of tolling of the period of probation; - Where Respondent has a demonstrated period of sobriety and/or non-use, the Board or its designee may reduce the testing frequency to no less than twenty-four (24) tests per year. - Where Respondent is a practicing licensee, if Respondent receives a minimum of 50% supervision per day by a supervisor licensed by the Board, the Board or its designee may reduce testing frequency to a minimum of 24 times per year.

-Any detection through testing of alcohol, or of a controlled substance or dangerous drug absent documentation that the detected substance was taken pursuant to a legitimate prescription and a necessary treatment, may cause the bBoard or its designee to increase the frequency of testing, in addition to any other action including but not limited to further disciplinary action.
+Any detection through testing of alcohol, or of a controlled substance or dangerous drug absent documentation that the detected substance was taken pursuant to a legitimate prescription and a necessary treatment, may cause the Board or its designee to increase the frequency of testing, in addition to any other action including but not limited to further disciplinary action.